 About this Performance

-With a score rooted in soul, jazz, R&B, and diverse geographical soundworlds, The Case of the Stranger takes its title from a passage in Shakespeare’s Sir Thomas Moore — one of the earliest known pleas for a compassionate refugee policy.
+With a score rooted in soul, jazz, and diverse geographical soundworlds, The Case of the Stranger takes its title from a passage in Shakespeare’s Sir Thomas More — one of the earliest known pleas for a compassionate refugee policy.
 The piece explores themes of identity, migration, and the power of unexpected kinship.
+Written and composed by performer, and Tony-nominated director Whitney White.
+Previously developed with Guildhall Manhattan Theatre Club and the Rolex Arts Festival in Greece.

 Creative Credits